-I apologized continuously as we moved (without really feeling sorry) as she played deaf all through like she had read my script, only uttering “I’ve heard you” after being mute for close to a minute on realizing I would suffocate her with my persistent plea if she does nothing.
+I apologized continuously as we moved (without really feeling sorry) but she played deaf all through like she had read my script, only uttering “I’ve heard you” after being mute for close to a minute on realizing I would suffocate her with my persistent plea if she does nothing.

 I woke up after Dare knocked twice.
 He had just returned from the day’s work but looked so energetic like he did nothing all day.
 Dare is an intern at the public relations department of the famous Moshood Abiola polytechnic (his alma matta).
 Tall, lanky and handsome but his hustle spirit is what I crave most in him.

 We gisted almost about everything (relevant and otherwise), night crept in before he finally asked why I had come.
 His amusement had a hard time masking itself even though he tried hard at it when I told him I am actually a travel blogger.

 He was ready to accommodate me for as long as I wanted!
 That is how generous a guy he is!
 On asking him where to go first out of my proposed destinations, he wasted no time in drawing up a map of how best to explore Ogun state (especially Abeokuta).

 I prepared all night for the next day which took like forever before its arrival, And when it eventually did arrive, it brought along with it a lot of goodies!

 If you reject the food, ignore the customs, fear the religion and avoid the people, you might better stay at home.” – James Michener

 I’m mostly very moody and one of the few things that brighten my mood is when I see a new email subscriber.
 Help me achieve it.

 This post is dedicated to Damilare Oletubo for agreeing to host me and fully supporting me on my first trip.

 “A ship in a harbor is safe, but it not what ships are built for.” – John A. Shedd